The Original Medicare Plan

 Medicare Part B – Medical Insurance

-Medicare Part B benefits for most people at age 65 costs $144.60.
+Medicare Part B benefits for most people at age 65 costs $148.50 per month in 2021.
 The premium is set by Social Security and it changes from year to year.
 Americans in higher income brackets will pay more for Part B benefits than those in a lower income bracket.
 How much you will pay is determined by your adjusted gross income reported to the IRS from 2 years ago.
 This is known as Medicare’s Income-Related Monthly Adjustment Amount or IRMAA.
 It can also apply to your Medicare Part D premium as well.

 Medicare Part B is your outpatient medical coverage.
 Without it you would be uninsured for services like a doctor visit, out-patient surgery, lab work and other preventive services.